Our ethical & anti-corruption approach

 The objective of the Group’s financial communication policy, as described in its Code of Market Conduct, is to ensure the simultaneous dissemination of relevant, accurate, specific and true information, released in a timely manner and consistent with previous publications.
 These communications aim to guarantee information transparency and ethics, as well as fair and equal treatment of shareholders.

-Bonduelle’s whistle-blowing system is a secure web platform, outsourced to the EQS Group, that allows users to submit a report in complete confidentiality.
+Bonduelle’s whistle-blowing system is a secure web platform, outsourced to the Whispli, that allows users to submit a report in complete confidentiality.

 In addition to the usual channels for internal reporting (managerial and hierarchical channels), this platform is a channel open to all our stakeholders, whether employees or otherwise.